 Throughout my community at Fort Bragg, North Carolina, I am hearing from medical providers and families about the lack of payment for medical services.
 If a medical provider is paid, it's at a lower reimbursement rate than before the Tricare changes occurred.

 Heather Wilkerson, owner and founder of Hope-thru-Horses, Inc. explained, "Hope-thru-Horses, Inc. serves mainly military families.
-I am military spouse and I have lived through sending a loved one to war several times; the fact that Humana seems to be disregarding the urgency of repairing the bureaucratic issues is disrespectful and highly offensive for me as a provider, spouse, and advocate for my clients."
+I am a military spouse and I have lived through sending a loved one to war several times; the fact that Humana seems to be disregarding the urgency of repairing the bureaucratic issues is disrespectful and highly offensive for me as a provider, spouse, and advocate for my clients."

 Wilkerson is one of many medical providers in the East region who must postpone, or potentially deny, care for her clients.
 Because medical claims are going unpaid, patient care suffers.
 Children, veterans, spouses, and retirees are facing denial of medical care that is vital to their health.
 Medical providers are doing all they can, but they can only do so much.